The Chimp Paradox says we’re not so different to monkeys and computers – and understanding that is the key to contentment.

-While that doesn’t sound ideal, Peters says that it’s possible to accept, nurture and manage the inner chimp and – in turn – to understand other people’s monkeying around.
+Peters says it’s possible to accept, nurture and manage your inner chimp and – in turn – to understand other people’s monkeying around.

 “Imagine that you are going for a coffee with a friend and the friend says, ‘Would you like a piece of cake with your coffee?’
 If you are trying to watch your weight then the Human will answer, ‘No, thanks.’
 However, if you happen to like cake, then the Chimp will answer, ‘Yes, please.’
 Who will actually answer then, the Human or the Chimp?”

-- Happy, by Derren Brown (self help)
+- Happy, by Derren Brown (self-help)

-- Counselling for Toads, by Robert de Board (self knowledge, animal metaphors)
+- Counselling for Toads, by Robert de Board (self-knowledge, animal metaphors)

-Picture credit: Kelly Sikkema
+Picture credit: Jamie Haughton